kg-construct/rml-io/section/source-vocabulary.md

 .
 </pre>

-Note that there is not `rml:iterator` is present because its default is row.
+Note that there is no `rml:iterator` present because its default is row.

 The following example shows a Source of a
 XML file with no compression.